uwetom/media-production-worksheets/wk18-more-vr/index.md

 ![Basic scene](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/basicscene.jpg)

-- Save it back into the Scene folder and name it "interactions".
+- Save it back into the Scene folder and name it "Interactions".

 ## Simple Interactable